Last updated: 2026-04-27

 Three structural differences matter for the buyer:

 - Multi-carrier portfolios.
 A broker is meaningless without choice.
-Agents need to be appointed with several carriers and certified annually on each carrier's Medicare products.
-The BPO has to track per-agent, per-carrier appointment status and route calls accordingly.
+The broker's licensed agents need to be appointed with several carriers and certified annually on each carrier's Medicare products.
+The fronter side has to capture which carrier and product the consumer is interested in, then warm-transfer to a licensed agent appointed for that carrier.

 - FMOs sell to agents, not consumers.
 The FMO's primary outbound motion is recruiting independent insurance agents into their hierarchy.
 That is a B2B sales motion governed by TCPA and DNC, not CMS MCMG, because there is no Medicare beneficiary on the line.
 Most carrier-style BPOs do not have a recruitment script library, AHIP-aware agent qualification flow, or downline contracting handoff.